-We will be happy to answer any questions, help find a diagnostic provider, and help you navigate the insurance process.
+We will be happy to answer any questions, provide you and your family with autism diagnostic testing, and help you to navigate the insurance process.
 Give us a call to schedule a tour to see our outstanding, child centered therapy first hand.

 Fill out our New Patient paperwork.
 Forms are available online.
 Our Family Relations Manager is available to answer any questions you may have during the process.

 Initial assessments are completed in our centers and conducted by a Board Certified Behavior Analyst.
 Initial assessments are used to learn more about your child, your family, your goals, and answer questions.
 Initial Assessments are the first step in building an individualized program for your child.

 Once the initial assessment is complete, our team will build an individualized treatment plan and program that aims to maximize your child’s success.
 From day one, your child will be learning in a child-centered environment intentionally designed to reach maximum outcomes.

 If you’ve recently received a diagnosis or are new to learning about ABA therapy, you may be wondering what a typical day for your child with autism will look like?

 During the early weeks of ABA, your child will become familiar with members of his or her team, while the team learns all about your child’s strengths, skills needs and learning style.